-Suppose you currently reside in California, Massachusetts (as of Jan.
-2021), New Jersey, New York, Rhode Island, and Washington or the District of Columbia.
+Suppose you currently reside in California, Massachusetts, New Jersey, New York, Rhode Island, and Washington, or the District of Columbia.
 In that case, your husband could be eligible to receive the benefits provided by PFL.

 Also, Connecticut and Oregon have begun working toward implementing this benefit as well, but this will still take some time.
 It’s anticipated that Connecticut PFL benefits will start in 2022, and Oregon PFL benefits will begin in 2023, according to the National Partnership for Women and Families.

 You can also utilize this benefit if you don’t live in one of these states.
 According to Paid Family Leave in the U.S, some employers have elected to offer the Paid Family Leave benefit to their employees.
 It’s referred to as Employer-Provided Paid Family Leave.

 The amount of time off for PFL varies by state and is as follows:

 - New Jersey – maximum of 12 weeks